joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 - To make a database accessible to a single user on any machine, generate the encryption key from a user secret (such as a password).
-In particular, do not use any value that’s tied to a particular computer (such as a value stored in the encrypted local store) to generate the key.
+In particular, do not use any value that's tied to a particular computer (such as a value stored in the encrypted local store) to generate the key.
 As an alternative, encrypt the data per-user on the machine, and synchronize the data with a remote data store such as a server to make the data portable.